Also available in: 繁體中文 简体中文 한국어

-Honfleur is an absolutely charming town located in Normandy, in northern France.
+Honfleur France is an absolutely charming town located in Normandy, in northern France.
 The town’s history dates back over 1,000 years, to medieval times.
 Those of you that love medieval architecture are in for a treat!
 The town center is lined with typical half-timbered houses that are particularly well preserved.
 Don’t miss Honfleur while you visit Normandy.

 Though it’s a rather small town, it’s bustling and there are many things to see.
 From the cobbled alleys of downtown to the picturesque harbor.
-We’ve put together a list of our favorite attractions, restaurants and hotels so that you can fully enjoy your time in Honfleur!
+We’ve put together a list of our favorite attractions, restaurants and hotels so that you can fully enjoy your time in Honfleur France!

-Honfleur is especially lovely in the spring and summer months.
-Your best chances of nice weather are definitely July – early September.
-You can of course visit during the fall and winter but it can get quite cold!
+Honfleur France is especially lovely in the spring and summer months.
+Your best chances of nice weather are definitely from July to early September.
+You can of course visit during the fall and winter but it can get quite cold and windy.

-Honfleur is an ideal city for a day trip.
+Honfleur France is an ideal city for a day trip.
 This will give you enough time to check out the main attractions and stroll along the old port.
 If you’re short on time, it can be squeezed into a half-day.
-It’s also a great base to spend the night and discover other towns and sites around Normandy, including the Étretat cliffs for example.
+It’s also a great base to spend the night and discover other towns and sites around Normandy, like Deauville and the Étretat cliffs for example.
 They’re just a short drive away.

-There is no specific dress code required when visiting Honfleur.
+There is no specific dress code required when visiting Honfleur France.
 Make sure to dress for the season.
-Since it’s on the coast, it can get chilly in the morning and evening so we do recommend bringing a jacket, even if you’re visiting in the summer.
+Since it’s on the coast, it can get chilly in the morning and evening so we do recommend bringing a jacket, even when visiting in the summer.

 Eugène Boudin is perhaps Honfleur’s most famous local painter.
 The museum named after him is definitely worth a visit.
 The museum is home to a large number of local painters including Boudin, Courbet, Dubourg and Dufy.